City Hall station (IRT Lexington Avenue Line): Station layout

-The station consists of a single balloon loop track along a concave side platform, which has a length of 240 ft and could fit five subway cars.
+The station features a single balloon loop track along a concave side platform, which has a length of 240 ft, designed to fit five subway cars.
 The track has a radius of curvature of 147.25 ft, which resulted in 2 ft gaps between the train doors and the platform.
 The fare control area was on a mezzanine slightly above platform level, connected to the platform by a single, wide staircase.
-Intended as the showpiece of the entire subway system, the City Hall station was designed in a completely different style from the remaining stations on the IRT subway.
+Intended as the showpiece of the entire subway system, the City Hall station was designed in a completely different style from other stations on the IRT subway.

 According to the Railroad Gazette, all of the City Hall station's public areas were designed "with a view to the beauty of their appearance, as well as to their efficiency", since the station was "a great public work".
 One observer wrote that there was "not a straight line" in the entire station when it was completed.
 The travel magazine Travel + Leisure ranked the station 12th in its list of "the most beautiful subway stations in the world" in November 2009.
 A replica of the station was built for the feature film Fantastic Beasts And Where To Find Them.
 According to NYTM officials, the station inspired the main characters' lair in the 1990 film Teenage Mutant Ninja Turtles.